You’d be surprised at how much money you spend on useless stuff.

 Tip: Create a tax budget early in the year to forecast how much you should have withheld in taxes, and determine what tax credits you might be eligible for. – Michael

 9. Extra Work for Extra Cash

 Putting in an extra hour or two per day may be a small sacrifice that pays you big rewards in the long run.
-This could mean working extra hours at your current job or getting an extra job on the side to bring in some extra cash.
+This could mean working extra hours at your current job or getting an additional job on the side to bring in some extra cash.

-If you get paid $15 per hour and work an extra two hours per day, that’s $30 per day or an extra $150 per week!
+If you get paid $15 per hour and work an extra two hours per day, that’s $30 per day or an additional $150 per week!
 Imagine the debt you could pay off and the financial stress that would be eliminated if you sacrificed an extra hour or two of work per day.

 10. Sell Your Gift Cards for Cash…Yup, There’s A Way!

 Occasionally, you may get a gift card to a store you don’t particularly like.
 Or maybe you have a few gift cards saved up but haven’t spent them yet because it will result in buying more than your gift card’s balance.

 Companies like CardCash allow you to sell your gift cards for cash!
 Enter your gift card retail store name, enter the gift card balance, and see how much you can get for selling the gift card.
 Once you’ve accepted the offer, they will verify the card and then send you the cash.